 All pleadings shall be signed by the Personal Representative and the Estate Lawyer.

 The Estate Lawyer shall include the Court’s Instructions, in both supervised and unsupervised estates, describing the expectations and duties of the Personal Representative.
-The Court’s Instructions (see Appendix B and C Unsupervised Instructions and Supervised Instructions shall be filed with the Court and include the Estate Lawyer’s and the Personal Representative’s signature, therefore putting the Personal Representative on notice of the duties involved.
+The Court’s Instructions (see Unsupervised Instructions and Supervised Instructions) shall be filed with the Court and include the Estate Lawyer’s and the Personal Representative’s signature, therefore putting the Personal Representative on notice of the duties involved.

 The Estate Lawyer should maintain frequent and meaningful communications with the Personal Representative to ensure that the Personal Representative is meeting the expectations and fulfilling the duties as required by the Court and the laws of the State of Indiana.